thecantaloupe/cantadb-dnd/readme.md

-# Project 1 - EDMDB
+# Project 2 - DNDdB
-A simple web application that uses two databases to search for EDM and related event
+A simple web application to create and manage dnd character sheets

 *Created by Zachary Gomez*